preaudc/spark/docs/sql-programming-guide.md

 >>>>>>> upstream/master

 Note that the file that is offered as _a json file_ is not a typical JSON file.
 Each line must contain a separate, self-contained valid JSON object.
 As a consequence, a regular multi-line JSON file will most often fail.

+Note that the file that is offered as _jsonFile_ is not a typical JSON file.
+Each line must contain a separate, self-contained valid JSON object.
+As a consequence, a regular multi-line JSON file will most often fail.